 SEI's mission is to deliver innovative and comprehensive investment processing, investment management and investment operations platforms to help clients achieve lasting success.
-We also seek to achieve growth in earnings and shareholder value by strengthening our position as a provider of these platforms.
-To achieve these objectives, we have implemented these strategies:
+By strengthening our position as a global provider of these platforms, we seek to achieve earnings growth and increased shareholder value through these strategies:

-- Create broader solutions for wealth service firms, globally.
-Banks, investment managers and financial advisors seek to enter new markets, expand their service offerings, provide a differentiated experience to their clients, improve efficiencies, reduce risks and better manage their businesses.
-We offer comprehensive platforms integrating technology, operating processes and financial products designed to help these institutions better serve their clients and create opportunities to improve their business success. - Help institutional investors manage retirement plans and operating capital, globally.
-Retirement plan sponsors, not-for-profit organizations and other institutional investors strive to meet their fiduciary obligations and financial objectives while reducing business risk.
-We deliver customized investment management solutions, as part of a complete OCIO platform, that facilitate more strategic decisions by investors about their investments and more efficient and effective management of their assets. - Support affluent individual investors in the management of their life and wealth goals, globally.
-Investors demand a holistic wealth management experience that focuses on their life goals and provides them with an integrated array of financial services that includes substantially more than traditional wealth management offerings.
-We facilitate an in-depth process of goal identification and offer comprehensive life and wealth advisory services including life planning, investments and other financial services that align closely to these goals. - Continue to expand globally.
-Global markets are complex, in a constant state of flux and present significant opportunities for growth.
-We have evolved U.S. business models for the global wealth management marketplace, focusing on the needs of institutional investors, private banks, independent wealth advisers, investment managers, investment advisors and affluent individual investors and aid them in managing the complexity of global markets.
+• Create broader solutions for wealth services firms.
+Wealth managers, financial advisors, investment managers and asset owners face increasing competitive pressures, ever-growing regulations and the need to replace aging legacy technologies.
+While addressing these industry demands, they also seek to expand services, offer differentiated solutions, improve efficiencies, reduce risk and better manage their businesses.
+Our comprehensive platforms, including financial technologies, outsourced investment processing and operations services, and investment management products, help wealth services firms better serve their clients and create opportunities to enable their success.

+- Help institutional investors manage retirement plans and operating capital.
+Retirement plan sponsors, as well as healthcare systems, higher education and other nonprofit organizations, strive to meet their fiduciary obligations and financial objectives while reducing business risk.
+Our OCIO platform delivers integrated solutions to help clients address objectives, reduce business risk, provide ongoing due diligence and increase operational efficiencies. - Support affluent individual investors in the management of their life and wealth goals.
+Investors demand a holistic wealth management experience that focuses on their unique life goals and provides them with an integrated array of financial services beyond traditional wealth management offerings.
+Our proprietary goal discovery process, comprehensive wealth advisory services and wealth management dashboard empower clients to confidently make more effective, impactful decisions and interact with their wealth. - Continue expanding our global footprint.
+Global markets present significant growth opportunities.
+We have evolved platforms and business models for the global wealth management marketplace, focusing on the needs of institutional investors, private banks, independent wealth advisers, investment managers, investment advisors and affluent individual investors. - Focus SEI's business strategies on addressing converging markets and clients' needs.
+Increasingly, the needs of wealth managers, investment managers, financial advisors, family offices and investors are converging, particularly among larger firms and investors.
+With our One SEI strategy, we are addressing the increasingly complex and progressively converging needs of markets and clients by leveraging existing and new SEI platforms and assets making them accessible to be combined for unique client-responsive solutions.
+We are modularizing larger wealth management and investment processing platforms into standalone components, enabling an unbundled approach to product delivery.